666harrypeng/Edge-AI-for-healthcare-applications/hardware_ypengbb/README.md

 ```

 - Core packages installation: `pyserial`

+> [!WARNING]
-  - ATTENTION: Strictly follow the steps below to install the `pyserial` package.
+> Please strictly follow the steps below to install the `pyserial` package.
 NOT the package named `serial` during installation.
 In the code script, the name of the package for importing is `serial`.

 ```bash
 pip install pyserial==3.5